1 Corinthians 11:17-34 · 1 Corinthians · Updated April 25, 2026

 Summary

-This passage from 1 Corinthians 11:17-34 is a teaching by Paul addressing the conduct of the Corinthian church regarding the Lord's Supper.
-Paul writes to the early Christian community in Corinth, expressing concern over their gatherings, which he criticizes for causing harm rather than good (11:17).
-He notes that divisions and inappropriate behavior are present during their communal meals, which should be a time for celebrating the Lord's Supper.
+Paul's teaching in 1 Corinthians 11:17-34 addresses the conduct of the Corinthian church regarding the Lord's Supper.
+He writes to the early Christian community in Corinth, expressing concern over their gatherings, which he criticizes for causing harm rather than good (11:17).
+Divisions and inappropriate behavior are present during their communal meals, which should be a time for celebrating the Lord's Supper.
 Instead of coming together for this sacred purpose, some members are eating their own meals separately, leaving others hungry and some even getting drunk (11:20-21).
 Paul questions their disregard for each other and the church, emphasizing that their behavior is not praiseworthy (11:22).

 Paul recounts the tradition of the Lord's Supper as he received it from the Lord Jesus.
-He describes how Jesus, on the night he was betrayed, took bread, gave thanks, broke it, and said it was his body given for them, instructing them to eat in remembrance of him (11:23-24).
-Similarly, Jesus took the cup, saying it was the new covenant in his blood, to be drunk in remembrance of him (11:25).
-Paul emphasizes that eating the bread and drinking the cup proclaim the Lord's death until he returns (11:26).
-He warns that anyone who partakes in the Lord's Supper in an unworthy manner is guilty of sinning against the body and blood of the Lord (11:27).
+Jesus, on the night he was betrayed, took bread, gave thanks, broke it, and said it was his body given for them, instructing them to eat in remembrance of him (11:23-24).
+Similarly, Jesus took the cup, saying it was the New Covenant in his blood, to be drunk in remembrance of him (11:25).
+Eating the bread and drinking the cup proclaim the Lord's death until he returns (11:26).
+Paul warns that anyone who partakes in the Lord's Supper in an unworthy manner is guilty of sinning against the body and blood of the Lord (11:27).
 Therefore, each person must examine themselves before participating, as unworthy participation brings judgment upon themselves (11:28-29).

 Chiastic structure